Blog Entries from 11/2012

 "Unlike BlackBerry, platforms like iOS and Android are not built with the enterprise in mind," said Phil Redman, an analyst at Gartner.
 "They are simply not as secure as BlackBerry, and to make them secure, companies have to spend some money."

-There are a number of mobile device management solutions in the marketplace, including AirWatch, Zenprise, Fiberlink Communications, SAP (formerly Sybase) and Symantec.
-Let’s take a closer look at three such solutions we’re seeing used frequently: Good Technology, MobileIron and BlackBerry Mobile Fusion.
+There are a number of mobile device management solutions in the marketplace, including Zenprise, Fiberlink Communications, SAP (formerly Sybase) and Symantec.
+Let’s take a closer look at four such solutions we’re seeing used frequently: AirWatch, Good Technology, MobileIron and BlackBerry Mobile Fusion.

 On 20th November, the Eze Castle Integration team in London hosted a joint breakfast seminar with Simmons & Simmons looking at future IT and employment considerations for hedge fund managers.

 We know building a hedge fund post successful launch is a challenging experience and requires a methodical approach and expert guidance.
 There are many factors to manage post launch including continuing capital raising, fulfilling investors’ performance and reporting expectations, meeting regulatory requirements and keeping technology systems running at peak levels.

 You can watch a replay of the seminar here.

 This week marks the unofficial kickoff of the 2012 holiday season.
 With Thanksgiving just around the corner, we've been thinking about what we’re truly thankful for this year.

 As you might recall, we've had a lot to be thankful for the past few years.
 In 2010 we acknowledged our thanks to some of our favorite charitable organizations such as Hedge Funds Care and Big Brothers Big Sisters.
 We also shared our gratitude for our awesome network of partners and clients around the world.